gustaveroussy/sopa/docs/pipeline.md

 - Make sure you have a `conda` environment called `sopa` (see [getting started](../getting_started)), on which you installed `sopa` with the `snakemake` extra.

 !!!
 Note
     You can also use a separate environment for `snakemake`.
-In this case, you don't need to install the snakemake extra when installing `sopa`
+In this case, you don't need to install the `'snakemake'` extra when installing `sopa`.
+But you may still need to install other extras, for instance `'cellpose'` if you plan to run Cellpose.

 ## Choose a config